“Judge a man by his questions rather than by his answers.”

 For more information on GTM see some of our workshops and case examples here, including one that I’ve been lucky enough to see break through the billion dollar valuation mark this year.

 Many great consumer businesses like Twitter, Facebook and now Pinterest grew up with questions around their business model long before they succeeded in monetizing it.
 Expect to have questions.
 There’s no point trying to monetize an audience until you have one, so go and find out what they value by asking questions before assuming anything.
-The opportunity for a great business model may come from something you least expect such as the data you’re collecting, not the product you’re selling.
-And when you can find value that others have not exploited in the field, you may have the potential to be truly disruptive and that’s where you start to make breakthroughs and establish potential leadership as Google did when it offered Apps free versus Microsoft Office (link to example here).
+The opportunity for a great business model may come from something you least expect, such as the data you’re collecting, not the product you’re selling.
+And when you can find value that others have not exploited in the field, you may have the potential to be truly disruptive and that’s where you start to make breakthroughs and establish potential leadership as Google did when it offered Apps free versus Microsoft Office (See our profile on Google here).

 In technology, it’s not uncommon for entrepreneurs to become so mono-focused on the novelty of product innovation that they forget to innovate equally around their business model.
 How can you change the game and rewrite the rules on potential competitors with a truly disruptive business model?
 Some helpful workshops and case studies can be found here.